 In the house at Greys Court at Christmas

+This article is from 2017, and this event has now finished.
 This festive season at Grey's Court we're doing something a bit different.
 It's going to be Christmas Eve night everyday in the house, and the curtains will be drawn, so you can experience Greys Court as the Brunners prepared for Christmas Day.
 With seasonal collection pieces to look out for, and the possibility of some scrumptious tasters in the kitchen, there's plenty to keep everyone entertained.

 Christmas collection around the house

 When it comes to the Christmas dressing of the house, there are a few special items that only come out around this time of the year.

 In various rooms around the house look out for copies of original, family, Christmas photographs of the Brunners, which are brought out of the archives just for Christmas.

 You can also wonder at the beautifully created Laurence Irving calendars, placed around the house, that he used to give as gifts to the Brunner family every Christmas.